MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.30.0 = 11.11.2024
+Update for AVIF-Files, Bugfixes in PHP for track statistics, minor updates

 = 0.29.0 = 16.10.2024
 Bugfix for nominatim requests for startaddress
 Added support for AVIF-Files with restrictions: only for images in swiper, not for fotorama and not for video posters or thumbnails